eFocus - September 2016

 - Utilization ratio decreased 27% from FY15 to FY16

 - FY16 ratio was 0.11 which is 35% below the national average

 - Vitamin K: We removed the Vitamin K 10 mg injectable from all Meditech inventories except the Periop machines.
 We have also removed the 1 mg from all machines except FBP/OB.
 Vitamin K should not be given IM; that route has been removed from the 10 mg ampule option.
 It is still available on the 1 mg Neonatal option.
 SQ is also not recommended so it has also been removed as an option, as well.
 In the rare case SQ is needed, there is a new option for SQ only.
 This option is not orderable by OM (CPOE), only available with a written order.
 Pharmacy will be mixing all IV doses, which is the recommended route of administration.

 - MEC Approved Order Sets (new or revised): Available for use November 1, 2016

 - Dr. Shamus Carr, thoracic surgeon, presented at the UM UCH Board Education Series on September 27th about the use of robotics.
 Learn more about when to consider surgery for Gastroesophageal Reflux Disease.

-- Our Chair of Pediatrics, Dr. Kim Cass, was interviewed about adolescent suicide on both Fox45 News and ABC2 News.
+- Our Chair of Pediatrics, Dr. Kim Cass, was interviewed about adolescent suicide on both Fox45 News.